cicalese/NewWikiApiary/scripts/README.md

 - `create_pages_from_file` reads the file urls.txt in the current directory; the file has one URL per line; it creates corresponding pages in the wiki
 - `sync_pages_to_db` creates Wiki records in the database corresponding to the pages that were created in the wiki
 - `scrape` scrapes the data for every row in Wikis and stores the data in the database
+- `truncate_log` truncates the log to the last 1000 entries

 ## See also
 - [Pywikibot documentation](https://doc.wikimedia.org/pywikibot/stable/)